 These explanations seem innocent enough to anyone who believes the bombing was the work of homegrown B.C. terrorists.
 But they can add fuel to the fire of conspiracy theorists who believe there's more to this story than meets the eye.

-In an alleged confession that became a topic at the 2007 at the Air India Inquiry, Parmar told Indian police he was acting at the behest of Lakhbir Singh Brar, the head of the International Sikh Youth Federation.
+In an alleged confession that became a topic at the Air India Inquiry, Parmar told Indian police he was acting at the behest of Lakhbir Singh Brar, the head of the International Sikh Youth Federation.
 Brar lived in Canada in 1985 and was deported several years later.

-Brar is the nephew of Bhindranwale, a man whom some Sikhs say was at odds with Babbar Khalsa.
+Brar is the nephew of Bhindranwale, whom some Sikhs say was at odds with Babbar Khalsa.

 Parmar's revelation came after he was allegedly captured by Indian police, tortured, and killed—rather than being killed in a shootout, as was recently alleged by the Hindustan Times.